Understanding Personality Type Patterns: Case Study Donald Trump ESTJ vs ESTP

-I’ve received an e-mail from Jonathon (who identifies as INFJ with experience and expertise in “personality typing”) who maintains Donald Trump is an ESTJ personality type, not an ESTP Type as I have concluded in my earlier article.
+I’ve received an e-mail from Jonathon (who identifies as INFJ, an Idealist Temperament, with experience and expertise in “personality typing”) who maintains Donald Trump is an ESTJ personality type, not an ESTP Type as I have concluded in my earlier article on Trump’s personality type.
 Other than outlining his substantial expertise, he offered me little in the way of explanation of why ESTP doesn’t fit nor why ESTJ is a better fit.

 However, I can see why people with some familiarity with Personality Type theory and/or the MBTI assessment could view The Donald as an ESTJ.
 He’s done a good job of promoting a “command and control” persona in the media and he presents a regal appearance, always in formal attire.
 Trump’s media persona of self-confidence is off the charts, outrageously arrogant some would say.
 He speaks directly and not concerned if he offends.
 His media presence and style elicits a visceral and negative reaction amongst many people and I suspect the writer Jonathon is among them.